 VRM -> UniVRM-0.XX -> Export humanoid.

-Export button.
-The VRM file can then be created.
+Export button to export the model.
 To easily track this file, it is recommended to name the file like this: “Model_Name_Normalized.vrm”.
-The file will be saved in the
+The file can be saved inside/outside the

 In the next section, we will introduce how to import and set up VRM file first time.